Christian Peacemaker hostage crisis: Charges of ingratitude towards military personnel

-As they removed the hostages from the scene, the SAS soldiers found Kember hard to get any response from, one SAS soldier said "[He] was the most frustrating individual I have ever met in my life.
-From the point of lifting him he didn't address one word to us."
-In the UK, the story of that Kember had refused to thank his rescuers quickly gained currency, the soldier added that "the following day the Ambassador wheeled him over to our house [MSS Fernandez] and Kember finally said, if I remember his actual words, "Thanks for saving my life"."
+According to an uncorroborated anecdote in Mark Urban's book, as they removed the hostages from the scene, the SAS soldiers found Kember hard to get any response from.
+One soldier allegedly said, "[He] was the most frustrating individual I have ever met in my life.
+From the point of lifting him he didn't address one word to us," adding that "the following day the Ambassador wheeled him over to our house [MSS Fernandez] and Kember finally said, if I remember his actual words, 'Thanks for saving my life'."
+In the UK, the story of Kember refusing to thank the SAS quickly gained currency.

-CPT and the victims were criticized for their reluctance to thank the troops who freed them.
+CPT and the hostages were criticized for their reluctance to thank the troops who freed them.
 Following the release of the hostages, CPT's initial statement omitted any expression of gratitude toward the soldiers involved, but issued such a statement 12 hours later, with their gratitude that no shots were fired during the mission.
 General Sir Mike Jackson, Commander of the British Army, told British Channel 4 news he was "saddened that there does not seem to have been a note of gratitude [from Mr. Kember] for the soldiers who risked their lives to save those lives".
+However, he then qualified his statement by saying that a thank-you may have been issued, but if so he was not aware of it.
+Ekklesia, a think tank, later sought clarification from the UK Ministry of Defence (MOD) and was told on 27th March 2006: "information about the thanks had not filtered through to the MOD when General Sir Michael Jackson made his statement".

-James Loney and Norman Kember later publicly thanked the soldiers for rescuing them.
-Harmeet Sooden issued a statement thanking the soldiers for saving him as well.
+When James Loney and Norman Kember arrived in their respective home countries, they publicly thanked those who played a part in their release.
+Harmeet Sooden also issued a statement immediately upon arrival in New Zealand, thanking all those involved in securing their release.